-- A Cat D10 dozer reversed into a Cat 789 dump truck which was waiting on the dump tip head.
-Two litters stood between two Cat 793 dump trucks while attempting to jump start on of them.
+- · A Cat D10 dozer reversed into a Cat 789 dump - A Cat D10 dozer reversed into a Cat 700 dulip truck which was waiting on the dump tip head.
+Two fitters stood between two Cat 793 dump trucks - Not littlers stood between two Cat 793 cump tricks while attempting to jump start on of them.
 A light vehicle travelled in the wrong direction along a one way haul road until it met a dump truck.
-Both vehicles took evasive action to avoid a - A tradesman boarded a Cat 793C dump truck to diagnose a fault and asked the operator to drive the truck as part of the diagnosis.
-The truck moved off from its park, turned right and drove over the tray of the tradesman's light vehicle - A water truck collided with a light vehicle while passing on a gravel road.
+Both vehicles took evasive action to avoid a - .
+A tradesman boarded a Cat 793C dump truck to diagnose a fault and asked the operator to drive the truck as part of the diagnosis.
+The truck moved off from its park, turned right and drove over the tray of the tradesman's light vehicle. - A water truck collided with a light vehicle while passing on a gravel road.